donovan6000/M33-Linux/README.md

 A Linux program that can communicate with the Micro M3D printer
 <br>
 <br>
-You can download an the latest executable <a href="https://www.exploitkings.com/public/m3d-linux-V0.10.zip">here</a> or the deb package <a href="https://www.exploitkings.com/public/m3d-linux-V0.10.deb">here</a>.
+You can download the latest executable <a href="https://www.exploitkings.com/public/m3d-linux-V0.11.zip">here</a> or the deb package <a href="https://www.exploitkings.com/public/m3d-linux-V0.11.deb">here</a>.
 <br>
 <br>
 The parameters that can be provided when running this program are as follows: